Connect with others who understand.

 “Do any of you suffer from chronic dry mouth and calcium deposits in the back of the mouth and throat?” asked one member.
 Another replied, “Lots of us do have secondary Sjögren’s and chronic dry mouth.
 Are you seeing little white things in the back of your throat?
 Those of us with dry mouth more often get little food particles caught in the crypts in our tonsils in the back of the throat.”

 For the most part, tonsil stones are annoying but harmless.
-If it’s large enough to make a noticeable lump in the back of your throat, you can try to push the stone out of your tonsil gently with a clean cotton swab.
-The Cleveland Clinic recommends avoiding using a toothbrush or your finger because you can scratch your tonsil’s delicate tissue.
+If it’s large enough to make a noticeable lump in the back of your throat, you can try to push the stone out of your tonsil gently with a clean cotton swab or flush it out with a water pick.

 Surgery for Tonsil Stones

 Have you had tonsil stones while living with lupus?
-How have you managed them?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.